jtarrio/signals/docs/radio.md

 - `I` (`Float32Array`): the successive values of the samples' I components.
 - `Q` (`Float32Array`): the successive values of the samples' Q components.
-- `frequency` (`number`): the frequency that the RTL-SDR device was tuned to when it received this block of samples.
+- `frequency` (`number`): the frequency that the signal source was tuned to when it received this block of samples.

 The `I` and `Q` arrays have the same number of elements, and each element of `I`, together with the element of `Q` with the same index, forms one I/Q sample.